Bendat/autometa/libraries/overloaded/README.md

 Assertions can of course also be used within an overloaded function or method to provide additional filtering.

-Assertions are used for filtering, and do not through errors by themselves.
+Assertions are used for filtering, and do not throw errors by themselves.

 **Note** Some assertions are ignored if an invalid type is passed.
 For example, most string assertions will not be executed if a number or boolean or object is